contentlayerdev/contentlayer-benchmarks/README.md

 The content within each site is nearly identical.
 There is a home page that lists every content item in the site, and individual pages for each item, totalling 1,001 pages.

 Each subject is tested twice — first after deleting all relevant cache directories (cold), and then a second time with the build artifacts in place (warm).
+Before the warm build runs, we add an extra page to the content directory.
+This page is similar in structure and is always the same.
+It is used to simulate a slight change in content without removing the cache.

 ## 📋 Project List